slouffka/crank/README.md

 Crank
 =====

 This game is a process of mastering C++ game development.
-I use an SFML library to simplify development.
+I use SFML library to simplify development.
 Writing this while reading a book SFML Game Development.
-So most of the code mimics the book samples but is adopting to my own needs as I progress through the book chapters.
+So most of the code mimics the book samples but is adopted to my own needs as I progress through the book chapters.

 ![Latest Screenshot](public/img/crank-world-15032015.png)